php-fig/per-coding-style/migration-2.0.md

 This is a new section.

-NowDoc SHOULD be used whereever possible.
+NowDoc SHOULD be used wherever possible.
 Heredoc MAY be used where a nowdoc is not sufficient.

 Declared heredocs or nowdocs MUST begin on the same line as the context